Awards

 UofW Excellence in Mentoring Award: Established in 2002 and sponsored by Patrick Palmer (Class of 1970).
 This Award recognizes faculty who offer personal, academic, and/or professional guidance to students, and make a significant contribution to their all-around development up to and following graduation.
 There are up to four awards a year given.
 All full-time and retired members of the teaching faculty at the University of Windsor, with a minimum of five consecutive years of teaching at the University of Windsor, are eligible.

-OPUS Teacher of the Year: Initiated in 2006, this award recognizes those professors who demonstrate outstanding dedication to part-time students, helping them achieve academic excellence and greater learning.
+Organization of Part-time University Students (OPUS) Awards: Some OPUS awards recognize those professors who demonstrate outstanding dedication to part-time students, helping them achieve academic excellence and greater learning.

 WUFA Mary Lou Dietz Equity Leadership Award: This award is given in honour of Mary Lou Dietz, BA.
 MA.
 PhD, who was a faculty member and Dept. Head of Sociology, Anthropology at the University of Windsor.
 This honour will be award to a current or previous WUFA member who demonstrates the spirit of equity leadership through their contributions to creating an equity culture on campus.